2.2 Summary of material accounting policies

 For impairment assessment purposes, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash generating units).
 As a result, some assets are tested individually for impairment and some are tested at cash-generating unit level.

 At each reporting date, the Company assesses whether there is any indication based on internal/ external factors, that an asset may be impaired.
 If any such indication exists, the Company estimates the recoverable amount of the asset.
-If such recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount and the reduction is treated as an impairment loss and is recognized in the statement of profit and loss.
-If, at the reporting date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed which is the higher of fair value less costs of disposal and value-in-use and the asset is reflected at the recoverable amount subject to a maximum of depreciated historical cost.
-Impairment losses previously recognized are accordingly reversed in the statement of profit and loss.
+If such recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount and the reduction is treated as an impairment loss and is recognised in the statement of profit and loss.
+If, at the reporting date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed which is the higher of fair

-To determine value-in-use, management estimates expected future cash flows from each cashgenerating unit and determines a suitable discount rate in order to calculate the present value of those cash flows.
-The data used for impairment testing procedures are directly linked to the Company’s latest approved budget, adjusted as necessary to exclude the effects of future re-organizations and asset enhancements.
+To determine value-in-use, management estimates expected future cash flows from each cash¬ generating unit and determines a suitable discount rate in order to calculate the present value of those cash flows.
+The data used for impairment testing procedures are directly linked to the Company's latest approved budget, adjusted as necessary to exclude the effects of future re-organisations and asset enhancements.
 Discount factors are determined individually for each cash-generating unit and reflect current market assessment of the time value of money and asset-specific risk factors.

 k) Fair value measurement